-We compare our framework with the V-BM4D, with the standard deviation of Gaussian noise as its additional input on two grayscale datasets (Vimeo-BW and V-BM4D).
-As before, we also compare with the fixed flow variant of our framework on two RGB datasets (Vimeo-Gaussian and Vimeo-Mixed).
+\myparagraph{Baselines.} We compare our framework with the \vbm4d, with the standard deviation of Gaussian noise as its additional input on two grayscale datasets (Vimeo-BW and \vbm4d).
+As before, we also compare with the \fflow variant of our framework on three RGB datasets (Vimeo-Gauss15, Vimeo-Gauss25, and Vimeo-Mixed).

-\myparagraph{Results} On two RGB datasets, Vimeo-Gaussian and Vimeo-Mixed, \model beats Fixed Flow in both two measurements, as shown in \tbl{tbl:denoise}.
-The output of \model also contains less noise (the differences are clearer when zoomed-in), as shown on the left side of \fig{fig:denoise}.
-This shows that \model learns a motion field for denoising.
+\myparagraph{Results.} We first evaluate \model on the Vimeo dataset with three different noise levels (\tbl{tbl:denoise}). \model outperforms \fflow by a significant margin, demonstrating the effectiveness of joint training.
+Also, when the noise level increases to 25 or when additional salt-and-pepper noise is added, the PSNR of \model is still round 34dB, showing its robustness to different noise levels.
+This is qualitatively demonstrated in the right half of \fig{fig:denoise}.